US loses 140,000 jobs, first monthly drop since spring

 The $900 billion financial aid package that Congress enacted last month should also help propel a recovery, economists say.
 It will provide a $300-a-week federal jobless benefit on top of an average weekly state benefit of about $320.
 In addition, millions of Americans stand to receive $600 payments, and the Treasury Department said Thursday that 8 million of those payments were going out this week.

-Late Wednesday, Goldman Sachs upgraded its forecast for economic growth this year to a robust 6.4% from its previous estimate of 5.9%.
+Goldman Sachs has upgraded its forecast for economic growth this year to a robust 6.4% from its previous estimate of 5.9%.
 Its upgrade was based in part on the expectation that the Biden administration will implement more stimulus.

 Friday’s monthly jobs report, the last of Donald Trump’s presidency, shows that the nation has 3 million fewer jobs than it did four years earlier.
 That makes Trump the first president since Herbert Hoover (1929-1933), early in the Great Depression, to preside over a net loss of jobs.

 All the job losses during the Trump administration occurred after the pandemic struck.
-Before then, the unemployment rate had fallen to a 50-year low of 3.5%.
+Before then, the unemployment rate had reached a 50-year low of 3.5%.
 Still, Trump had pledged to create 25 million jobs in four years.

+In Europe, a resurgence of the virus has also led to renewed lockdowns and possibly a sharp economic contraction in the final three months of the year.
+In the 19 countries that use the euro currency, government programs have helped prevent mass layoffs.
+Still, the unemployment rate in the eurozone was an elevated 8.3% in November.